COMSOL CONFERENCE 2018 BANGALORE

 In this minicourse, we will address the modeling of resistive and capacitive devices with the AC/DC Module.
 We will also cover the calculation of electric fields under steady-state, transient, and frequency-domain conditions, as well as the extraction of lumped parameters such as capacitance matrices.
 Applications include the modeling of resistive heating and sensor design.

-- Statics and Dynamics
+- Statics and Dynamics for Structures

 In this minicourse, we will address the modeling of stresses, strains, and deflections in solid materials and mechanisms.
 Stationary, transient, and frequency-domain simulations will be covered.
 Shells, membranes, beams, and trusses will also be introduced.
 If you are interested in learning about the Structural Mechanics Module and Multibody Dynamics Module, this minicourse is for you.